 If Andrea had one super power she would want to be able to read minds, so she could understand where any confusion or problems in translation may have happened during a conversation.
 This way she could resolve conflict and be on the same page as everyone.

 Chance is still in the process of figuring out what she wants to be when she grows up.
-She plays the violin, piano and sings, so a music teacher always peaked her interest.
+She plays violin, piano and has performed with a few bands as a lead singer, so a music teacher always peaked her interest.
 She couldn’t live without headphones because she has to listen to music throughout the day, and loves spending time playing piano and singing with her son.
-As our Employer Relations Assistant, Chance loves how personal people are at Career Services and appreciates being appreciated.
+As our Employer Relations Assistant, Chance loves how personable people are at Career Services and appreciates working in an office full of different personalities who share a common goal.

 Jordan’s favorite college memory isn’t what most people would consider a “favorite.”
 It was a bike crash that he had with two of his best friends right before they graduated.
 His bike had gotten stuck in between the cement and the grass, and he flipped over the handlebars.
 Jordan made quite the entrance into graduation with his chin and hands all scratched up.
 Despite this event, the most daring thing he’s ever done was move to Kearney on a whim for a job when he was searching for Advertising positions.